Wednesday, October 8, 2025

 Things to do:

-1. We will continue discussing the nature of philosophy in our next session.
+1. We will continue discussing the nature of philosophy/critical thinking in our next session.

-2. Read Van Cleave, 1.1-1.2.
+2. Begin reading Van Cleave, 1.1-1.2.
 In your notebook dedicated to this class, do all of the exercises.
 Bring questions/comments to class.

 Things to do:

-1. Research the term "philosophy."
-Find a definition that strikes you as inclusive and instructive and bring it to class in a dedicated (section of a) notebook.
+1. Research the term "philosophy" and the phrase "critical thinking."
+Find definitions that strike you as inclusive and instructive and bring them to class in a dedicated (section of a) notebook.

 2. Review Handout CPE and the syllabus; raise any questions about these documents in our next class.